(selexipag)

 The secondary endpoints were change from baseline to week 26 in 6MWD, time to clinical worsening (TTCW; defined as any of the following: all-cause death, non-planned PH-related hospitalization, or PH-related deterioration), and change from baseline to week 26 in PAH-Symptoms and Impact questionnaire (SYMPACT®

-A total of 128 patients were randomized (full analysis set [FAS, included patients assigned to a study treatment], UPTRAVI, n=64; placebo, n=64) and received study treatment (safety set [SAF, assessed patients who received one or more doses of study treatment], UPTRAVI, n=64; placebo, n=64).
-In the FAS, most of the patients in the UPTRAVI group (12 [18.8%]) were on combination therapy with endothelin receptor antagonists (ERAs) and phosphodiesterase-5 inhibitor (PDE-5i) compared to placebo group (4 [6.3%]), and majority of the patients in placebo group (13 [20.3%]) were on ERAs and soluble guanylate cyclase combination therapy compared to the UPTRAVI group (6 [9.4%]).
-Select baseline characteristics are presented in Table: Select Baseline Characteristics.
-Please refer to the full text of the publication for full details on baseline characteristics.
+A total of 128 patients were randomized (FAS, included patients assigned to a study treatment, UPTRAVI, n=64; placebo, n=64) and received study treatment (safety analysis set [SAF, assessed patients who received 1 or more doses of the study treatment], UPTRAVI, n=64; placebo, n=64).
+In the FAS, most of the patients in the UPTRAVI group (12 [18.8%]) were on combination therapy with endothelin receptor antagonists (ERAs) and phosphodiesterase-5 inhibitor (PDE-5i) compared with the placebo group (4 [6.3%]), and majority of the patients in placebo group (13 [20.3%]) were on ERAs and soluble guanylate cyclase combination therapy compared with the UPTRAVI group (6 [9.4%]).
+Selected baseline characteristics are presented in the Table: Selected Baseline Characteristics.
+Please refer to the full text of the publication for complete details on the baseline characteristics.

 Characteristics | Hemodynamic Seta | FAS | ||